pre-srfi/okdb/README.md

 `SUCCESS` with the returned values of `PROC`.
 The default value of `SUCCESS` is the procedure `values`.

+When the transaction begin, `okdb-in-transaction` must call the procedures associated with `okdb-transaction-hook-begin`.

+Just before the transaction commit is tried, `okdb-in-transaction` must call the procedures associated with `okdb-transaction-hook-pre-commit`.

+Just after the transaction commit is a success, `okdb-in-transaction` must call the procedures associated with `okdb-transaction-hook-post-commit`.

 `okdb` does not support nested transactions.

-TODO: what about hooks

 In case `okvs-in-transactions` raise an error that satisfy `okdb-conflict?`, the user may re-run the same transaction taking care